atlarge-research/continuum/README.md

 For this demo, you will get access to servers at the VU (not the DAS). \
 We currently only support this demo on these servers.

 1. Send a public SSH key to the email address mentioned in the presentation of this demo.
 If you don't yet have a key, generating a new one can be as simple as executing `ssh-keygen`.
 Otherwise, search online on how to generate a new SSH key for your operating system or ask another student in the demo session.
 On Debian/Ubuntu-based systems, ssh keys are stored in `~/.ssh`.
-The default key is named `id_rsa.pub`, you can display the key with `cat id_rsa.pub`.
+The default key is named `id_rsa.pub`; you can display the key with `cat id_rsa.pub`.
 2. You will receive a username `ds-nX-Y` with X and Y as numbers, and an IP address in the form of `192.168.ZZZ.2`.
 Remember these.
 3. Access the cluster as follows:
     ```